thekakamask/Bookshelf/README.md

 2. **Navigate on the Google Books list**:
    - Scroll through the grid of books to explore them.
 3. **Click on a book into the grid**:
-   - Click on a image of the books list.
+   - Click on a book image of the books list to go to the book details.
+4. **Scroll in the detail page to read all the book details:
-   - Read the book details choosen.
+   - Scroll vertically to see all the book details.
+   - Scroll horizontally in the three specifics cells to see specific details of the book.
+5. **Use the link to go to the book page in Google Book internet site**:
+   - Use the link in the end of the detail page to go to Google Book internet site.
-4. **Return on the Home Screen**:
+5. **Return on the Home Screen**:
    - click on the TopBar BackArrow or the AndroidBackButton to come back to HomeScreen.
    - Choose other book.